apaluca/vscode-server-on-demand/README.md

 # VS Code Server On-Demand Management System

 This system provides on-demand deployment and management of VS Code Server instances in a Minikube Kubernetes cluster.
-It consists of a FastAPI application that manages the lifecycle of VS Code Server pods, allowing them to be created and deleted on request.
+It consists of a FastAPI application that manages the lifecycle of VS Code Server pods, allowing them to be created and deleted on request, with persistent workspaces.

 ## System Components